-From this beginning, Integral GIS has grown from a boutique GIS firm (a niche within a niche, perhaps), to a slightly larger company with exceptional “Street Cred” with our clients; many of whom are the largest organizations within their own markets.
+Integral GIS has grown from a boutique GIS firm (a niche within a niche, perhaps), to a larger company with exceptional “Street Cred” with our clients; many of whom are the largest organizations within their own markets.
 We work intimately with our clients, since geospatial thinking and problem solving don’t, necessarily, come naturally to them.
-If geospatial methods and processes will help solve their business problems, then we will create a solution.
+If geospatial methods and processes will help solve their business problems, then we have the opportunity to provide value.
 If geospatial methods and process are not right, then we will say so, and that is that.
 Since GIS is certainly perceived as a solution waiting for a problem, we are sensitive to this, and understand that not every problem pertains to, or needs a GIS solution.
 However, increasingly, in order for most companies to fully understand their business context, our conjecture is that GIS has a role to play.
 This is what we do.

 Geospatial technologies have largely been seen as being solutions looking for problems, and we at Integral believe that is, in part, true.
 The application of geospatial technologies and processes only makes sense if applied to defined business problems.
-Though geospatial is not the answer to all problems, there are problems for which it is the ONLY answer.
-Our job is to help determine whether geospatial is the right fit for organizations.
+Though geospatial technologies and methods are not the answer to all problems, there are problems for which they are the ONLY answer.
+Our job is to help determine whether geospatial technologies are the right fit for organizations.

-Integral are not only experts in the application of geospatial technologies to business, but we are honest assessors of whether geospatial is the right path for organizations as well.
+Integral are not only experts in the application of geospatial technologies to business, but we are honest assessors of whether geospatial technologies are the right path for organizations as well.

 We deliver geodatabase and database solutions across a diverse range of advanced data sets of varying sizes for our clients.
 We have developed many back end analytic solutions for data entry, analysis, location and financial modelling, together with the front end applications to augment workflows and to present complex information in an intuitive manner.